caiofcm/dasslcy/README.md

 ### Prerequisites

-- Mingw for Windows with Python3 and C compiler (see [python-mingw]):
+- For windows: msys2 with Python3 and C compiler (see [python-mingw]):
+- For linux: python

 ### Installing